Daiz/zpad/README.md

 ## Legalese

 No Rights Reserved, *zpad* has been released under [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
-As such, feel free to use it in any manner you want.
+Feel free to use it in any manner you want.